Andhrah/pizza/README.md

 # pizza

 Pizza is an app that demonstrate how to use different widget in a Flutter app.
-It focuses on stateles widget.
+It focuses on stateless widget.

 ## Getting Started